 Focus on weight maintenance this season and get back to the Military Diet in January.
 We’ve outlined some simple ways to cut out holiday weight gain pitfalls and maintain your weight no matter how festive things get.

 Stay active!
-While the rest of the family is sitting on the couch watching football and stuffing their faces with chips and dip, take the dog for a walk around the block.
+While the rest of the family is sitting on the couch watching football and stuffing their faces with chips and dip, take the dog for a walk around the block instead of listening to Uncle Jim’s drunk ramblings.
 Or take the kids for a sled ride.
 You will all enjoy yourselves and soon become a favorite with the dogs and kids.

 Don’t lose sleep over the holidays.
 Sleep deprivation is a cause of weight gain.
 If you don’t get enough sleep, you are hungrier and less physically active.
 Low metabolism is linked to sleep deprivation too.

 Try not to stress out.
 Between presents, family, food and shopping, the holidays create extra stress in your life.
 Stressed out people have higher levels of Cortisol, a hormone that’s released in response to stress.
 High Cortisol levels lead to weight gain.
-Make time for mediation and yoga.
+Remember, it’s just the holiday season and this too shall pass.
+Make time for yourself for mediation and yoga.
 Learn how to say no to things that add more stress to the holidays.
 Ask for help to lighten your load over the holidays.
 Instead of doing ALL the cooking, host a potluck.

 Eat more protein.
 Christmas is a carb wonderland, between the potatoes, bread, cookies, and chips.
 Make sure to balance your meals with protein, which increases your metabolism.
 Add fish, beans or quinoa to your plate and reduce the chance of overindulging on carbs.
 And without the carb crash that follows, you have more energy an hour or two after you eat, instead of craving a nap.